rwpi/VideoTimestamp/README.md

 2. **Remove Audio**
     - If you prefer to have the audio removed from your timestamped video file, ensure this box is checked.

+3. **Delete Input Files When Finished**
+    - This setting will delete your old .MTS files after your new timestamped .MP4 files are created.
+    - This is meant for organizing and saving space on your computer.
+    - Only use this if your input files have been coppied to your computer(such as through the "Import Today" tool).
+If your input files are still on your SD card, using this setting risks data loss.

+4. **Run Renamer When Finished**
+    - This setting will automatically add a clip number and Claimant/Integrity tag to your file names when finished.
+    - It works on VTS timestamped files and also on Lawmate .MOV files
+    - If you need to fix your clip numbers after adding or removing files from your folder, the Renamer can be run again manually from the "Tools" menu.

 ## "Fixes" Menu
 The fixes menu contains three optional settings to help you correct your timestamp accuracy if your camcorder was misconfigured: